soverenio/docs/docs/administration/configuring-sensor.md

 ## DAR configuration

+### Recommended way of sensor deployment

+We recommend [creating a separate sensor](../managing-sensors/#data-at-rest-dar) for each type of asset that you want to monitor.
+For example, one sensor for S3 buckets, one for Kafka, and one for each database type.

+You can also have multiple sensors covering the same type of asset, for performance reasons.
+While it is possible to use one sensor for all types, this approach can complicate the resolution of potential performance bottlenecks and other issues.

 ### S3 buckets

 To enable S3 bucket discovery and scanning, you must provide the sensor with credentials for access.
 This can be done either directly by providing an access key or by configuring a specific role that the sensor will assume at runtime.